anonutopia/anonutopians/anonwallet.md

 - [x] new form - import
 - [x] new form - old users (has everything, has address but no email)
 - [x] old users without a stored seed
+- [x] sign out user if there's no seed